CurlyWurly-1/PICO-W-Micropython-examples/README.md

 # PICO-W--Micropython-examples-
 For the RP2040 W - A collection of Micropython programs.

 N.B.
-There are 3 pairs of connections to the 3.3V/Gnd power.
-You will have to make up some sort of wire connection as there are not enough power point pairs of 3.3V and GND on the PICO.
-An easy way to connect everything together, is to use a breadboard.
+Three decices need to be connected to the PICO W, that means 3 pairs of connections to the 3.3V/Gnd power but there is only one 3.3V pin on the PICO.
+An easy way to connect everything together is to use a breadboard.

 <img src="/images/picow_pinout.png" alt="PICO W Pinout"/>